Safe Home, Information and Support Program

 Sharing Hope and Offering Support

-The Safe Shelter, Information and Support Program provides free and confidential information, support, and/or emergency shelter for women and their dependants who have experienced, or are at risk of experiencing, violence.
+The Safe Home, Information and Support Program offers 24/7 free and confidential information, support, and/or emergency shelter to self-identifying women and their dependants who are at risk of or who have experienced any type of violence over their lifetime.

 Safety for Anyone at Risk of, or Who Has Experienced Violence: